druce/druce.github.io/_posts/2024-07-28-levels-to-this-game.md

 - Use [Perplexity](https://www.perplexity.ai/), [Consensus](https://consensus.app/), one of the top [custom GPTs](https://gptstore.ai/) for simple tasks like retrieval-augmented generation.
 - Find and use [AI SaaS tools](https://hackernoon.com/the-10-best-directories-for-ai-tools)

 Soon, you ask ChatGPT for something a bit more complex, and it doesn't work very well.
-Now you are ready to be PREPARED…
+Now you are ready for…

-*Propose* - Create a rubric for this student task: Create a presentation on the 2008 Sichuan earthquake that you will deliver to the class.

-*Role* - Act as a knowledgeable 8th grade Geography teacher, who is an expert at pedagogy and specialises in earthquakes.

-*Explain, Elaborate, Explicitly* - The task is for an 8th grade Geography class.
-The rubric should focus on demonstrating knowledge through SOLO taxonomy and include separate levels for the quality of presentation.
-Include examples of content in the rubric.

-*Presentation* - The rubric should be presented in a table and be written at a reading level of 11 years old.

-*Ask* - After you have provided me with a draft rubric, ask me some follow up questions, in bullet points so that you can provide a more thorough and quality response.

-*Rate* - Provide a rating between one and ten for the quality of your rubric.
-Additionally, present the criteria you have used in a table to help me understand your thought process.

-*Emotions* - This task is vital to my career and will help my students develop their understanding.

-*Diversity* - Are there underrepresented voices, ideas or topics that I can include ?

 ## Level 2 - Advanced Prompting
 - I wrote a [blog post](https://druce.ai/2024/01/prompting) here.
 [C-L-E-A-R](https://thecareercatalyst.co.uk/chat-gpt-how-to-ask-clear-prompts-to-get-what-you-need/) is a good mnemonic acronym: